vsambe/vsambe/README.md

 and economic impacts (similar to ESG) according to their Theory of Change.
 In other words, this is the sweet spot where we are talking about Big Data and potentially AI.

-Thus, I love working in the field of a Investment Analst / Financial Analyst / ESG and Impact Analyst / Sustainability Analyst or similar positions.
+Thus, I love working in the field of an Investment Analst / Financial Analyst / ESG and Impact Analyst / Sustainability Analyst or similar positions.
 Also, I am slowly but consistently working towards being able to create my own AI models to measure and evaluate sustainability related impacts/achievements.

 Additionally, I have experience in the Executive Search industry, where I "headhunted" 👀 potential candidates for C-Level and Board of Directors positions within